DMID 21-0041; Influenza CVD 59000

 Inclusion Criteria

-• Provides written informed consent, able to comply with the planned study procedures, available for up to ~5-day quarantine research unit stay for the CHIVITT, and have the ability to attend the scheduled follow-up visits. - Subjects must be able to comprehend the study requirements, as evidenced by a score of ≥70% or better on the comprehension assessment (two attempts permitted). - Males and non-pregnant, non-breastfeeding females1 aged ≥18 and ≤49 years of age, at time of initial consent. *Pregnancy and breastfeeding status to be determined by self-report - Laboratory-confirmed influenza infection2 within the past 72 hours at time of entry into the exposure event. *A rapid antigen test in the setting of known local influenza activity and with symptoms suggestive of influenza at that time is acceptable - Within the past 72 hours at time of entry into the exposure event, onset of influenza-like illness, as defined as fever of ≥100.2°F AND cough or sore throat, in the absence of an alternative cause. - No self-reported or known history of alcohol or drug abuse within the past two years and no illicit drug use within the last 30 days. - Do not have clinically significant medical, psychiatric, and chronic or intermittent health conditions including those listed in
+• Provides written informed consent, able to comply with the planned study procedures, available for between 2 and 5 days stay in the research quarantine unit for the CHIVITT, and have the ability to attend the scheduled follow-up visits. - Subjects must be able to comprehend the study requirements, as evidenced by a score of ≥70% or better on the comprehension assessment (two attempts permitted). - Males and non-pregnant, non-breastfeeding females1 aged ≥18 and ≤59 years of age, at time of initial consent. *Pregnancy and breastfeeding status to be determined by self-report - Laboratory-confirmed influenza infection within the past 48 hours at time of entry into the exposure event. *A rapid antigen test in the setting of known local influenza activity and with symptoms suggestive of influenza at that time is acceptable - Within the past 48 hours at time of entry into the exposure event, onset of influenza-like illness, as defined as fever (measured oral temperature of ≥100.2°F or self-reported fever in the absence of a measured temperature) AND cough or sore throat, or onset of less specific symptoms with a positive molecular test for influenza virus infection - No self-reported or known history of alcohol or drug abuse within the past two years and no illicit drug use within the last 30 days. - Do not have clinically significant medical, psychiatric, and chronic or intermittent health conditions including those listed in

 Exclusion Criteria